 This opening should be enough for turning the piece out.
 Turn the piece out and PRESS it.

 How to make a sachet filling

 You can always find some great scented soap.
-Of course, I know some soap smells awful and some doesn’t smell at all.
+Of course, I know some soap smells awful and some don’t smell at all.

-But there are soaps with a really nice scent – like Rose, Lavender, Jasmine, Raspberry, or even Spiced Rum ( makes your clothes smell like a clean pirate!)
+But there are soaps with a really nice scent – like Rose, Lavender, Jasmine, Raspberry, or even Spiced Rum (which makes your clothes smell like a clean pirate!)

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 Choose wisely!
 Do what smells good to you.